 - South Eugene High School, 400 East 19th Ave. (back cafeteria door)

-- Food for Lane County has provided a list of all area schools providing food for K12 students.
+- Food for Lane County has provided a list of all area food pantries, including the mobile pantry, and their availability.

 Here are a few resources that can help improve your access to information, news, and class, and help you stay connected to friends and family:

 Search specific offers for free or low-cost internet based on your address.